ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 There is a special case of the math library trigonometry and transcendental functions (like `sin`, `cos`, `exp`, etc).
 There is progress underway to enable these functions to be autovectorized, as the compiler will be able to use their vectorized counterparts in `mathvec` library (`libmvec`).

-So for example, something like the following *will be autovectorized* in the future for Arm.
+So for example, something like the following is actually *already autovectorized* in current gcc trunk for Arm (note you have to add `-Ofast` to compilation flags to enable such autovectorization):

 ```C
 void addfunc(float *restrict C, float *A, float *B, size_t N) {